FOR IMMEDIATE RELEASE

 ATTENTION: FUNDING OPPORTUNITY FOR YOUTH-LED

 Portland, OR -- The Multnomah Youth Commission's Youth Against Violence Committee (YAV) is partnering with the Oregon Community Foundation to grant up to $1,000 for youth in Multnomah County to develop a youth-led project that addresses violence in their communities.
 This is an incredible opportunity for youth in schools, after-school programs, and youth within organizations to put together a project proposal around an issue of violence that directly impacts them.
+This is possible thanks to the generosity of Harry and Marguerite Kendall Fund of Oregon Community Foundation and PGE Foundation.

 The following criteria must be met in order to be considered: